IAA Gotland 27-30 August 2019

 The abstracts should be produced following basic scientific protocol and should be kept short and descriptive.
 The abstracts should follow these steps and format: presentation type (oral or poster), title (all caps, max.
 100 characters), names of authors (format M. Name, underline presenting author), list of author institutions, email address of the presenting author, keywords (max.
 6 words) and abstract itself (max.
 150 words).
 Use font Calibri size 11.

-Abstract submission deadline is June 15, 2019, but early birds are better off.
-No need to postpone abstract submission.
-Submissions are made to Japo Jussila by email: email@example.com.
+Abstract submission deadline extended to July 15, 2019.
+Submissions are made to Japo Jussila by email: firstname.lastname@example.org.

 The oral presentations are 15 min in length, thus the scientific talk itself should be maximum 12 min in length with a slot for short questions and change of speakers.
 The talks should be oriented as briefings of various interesting scientific and management topics.
 This will enable further person-to-person discussions during the more inofficial IAA Gotland 2019 program.